 The page title should summarise the page’s content topic.
 Or rather, the main content topic should reflect the title of the page.
 Search engines use the page title as an important ranking factor when it comes to displaying relevant search results to the user.

-Similar to the above Relevant Page Title ranking factor, an inbound link from a page with relevant content topic to your site will increase your relevancy score.
+Similar to the above, the Relevant Page Title ranking factor, an inbound link from a page with a relevant content topic to your site will increase your relevancy score.

 The location of the backlink is also an important factor.
 A footer link isn’t worth as much as a sidebar link, and a sidebar link isn’t worth as much as an editorial link in the main content section.